mcuixdk/hjertetid.github.io/om-mig.md

 ## Lidt om mig

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+'Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
+Use the toolbar above, or click the **?** button for formatting help.'